-Hey look at that!
 Code that can virtually fold origami?
 Say hello to Rabbit Ear.

 What’s all this now?

-Other origami software?
+Wait there’s other origami software?

 What makes Rabbit Ear different:

 - It doesn’t do one thing, like how Treemaker makes uniaxial bases, it’s a general purpose design tool.

 - Interface design isn’t often emphasized in academic software.
 Good design makes software accessible, inclusive, and can better introduce origami to newcomers.